-- Required for attachment of amino acids to their corresponding t-RNA. - Carboxyl group of an amino acid to the 3'-end of t-RNA. - Require ATP. - Extreme specificity - High fidelity of translation of the genetic message. - Enzyme have "proofreading" or "editing" activity
+Required for attachment of amino acids to their corresponding t-RNA.

+- Carboxyl group of an amino acid to the 3'-end of t-RNA. - Require ATP. - Extreme specificity - High fidelity of translation of the genetic message. - Enzyme also have a "proofreading" or "editing" activity that can remove mischarged amino acids from the enzyme or the t-RNA molecule.